-What we don’t: More expensive than its competition and ventilation is surprisingly subpar.
+What we don’t: Expensive and ventilation is surprisingly subpar.

 See the Smith Forefront 2

 Smith’s foray into the world of mountain bike helmets began in 2014 with the release of the lightweight Forefront.
-Four years later, they’ve introduced the “2” with notable updates, including a lower-profile design, improved ventilation, and wider, more accommodating fit.
-Through almost three months of testing, I found the Forefront 2 MIPS offers a nice balance of premium features, weight, and protection.
-Below we break down the Forefront 2’s comfort, ventilation, features, fit and sizing, and more.
+Four years later, they introduced the “2” with notable updates, including a lower-profile design, improved ventilation, and wider, more accommodating fit.
+Following a couple years of testing, we found the Forefront 2 MIPS offers a nice balance of premium features, comfort, weight, and protection.
+That said, it’s not a value leader and the ventilation design still needs some work.
+Below we break down our experiences with the Forefront 2.
 To see how it stacks up to the competition, see our article on the best mountain bike helmets.

 A helmet’s fit and comfort go hand in hand, and I found the Smith Forefront 2 MIPS is a great match for my slightly round head.
 While its padding falls on the minimalist side, it’s been plenty sufficient for full days in the saddle.
 In fact, the Forefront has a similar “barely there” feeling as my current favorite model: Troy Lee Designs’ A2.
 The interior is plenty deep and wide, so the helmet fits around rather than on top of your head, and the chin strap has proven to be exceptionally smooth and supple.
 I’ve also been very happy with the level of coverage, which extends to just above my ears and down to the base of my head—ideal for all-mountain riding.

 One nitpick is that I feel a small amount of pressure around my temples when I cinch the helmet down at the start of a ride.
-That said, this minor discomfort is something that always goes away after just a few minutes on the trail.
+That said, this minor discomfort is something that always goes away after just a few minutes on the trail (and other testers in our group haven’t experienced this issue).
 Overall, I still give the edge to the slipper-like fit and slightly plusher feel of my A2, but the Forefront gets high marks from me in terms of comfort.

 Ventilation is a key consideration for almost all forms of mountain biking.
 Even at lift-assisted parks, it’s easy to work up a sweat pedaling on the flats and hurtling downhill.
 And while the original Forefront lacked the ventilation we expect in premium mountain bike helmets, Smith made obvious improvements the second time around.
 Most notably, they broadened the vents and removed the tube-like Koroyd material from underneath the center openings, helping air flow more freely from front to back.
-But despite its generous 20 vents, 17 are still obstructed by the Koroyd in the padding, which was particularly noticeable on long uphill slogs.
+But despite its generous 20 vents, 17 are still obstructed by the Koroyd, which was particularly noticeable on long uphill slogs.
 Even when temperatures were quite moderate (around 65 degrees), I was sweating more in the Smith helmet than I'd prefer.
-For those who consistently ride in cool weather, this shouldn’t be much of a deal-breaker (and might even be a plus), but it’s worth noting that other models—including Leatt’s DBX 3.0 and Troy Lee Designs’ A2—are much better breathers.
+For those who consistently ride in cool weather, this shouldn’t be much of a deal-breaker (and might even be a plus), but it’s worth noting that other models—including Giro’s Manifest, Bell’s Sixer, and Troy Lee Designs’ A2—are much better breathers.

 Safety technology is a hot topic in the mountain bike helmet world, thanks in large part to the widespread adoption of MIPS (Multi-directional Impact Protection System).
 This liner, which sits between a rider’s head and the helmet, moves independently from the outer shell and is designed to reduce damage to the brain in angled impacts (unfortunately, its effectiveness is difficult to determine because no standardized test exists).
 Some MIPS-equipped helmets we’ve tested appear to fit slightly smaller as a result of the added layer, but this wasn’t the case with the Forefront.
-The only discernible difference between the MIPS and non-MIPS Smith is a $30 price increase.
-Otherwise, the liner is well-integrated and has no noticeable effect on the overall comfort and performance of the lid.
+Overall, the liner is well-integrated and has no noticeable effect on the comfort and performance of the lid.

 Another distinctive safety feature of the Forefront 2 is the honeycomb-like Aerocore construction that can be seen inside the helmet and through the vents.
 By combining EPS foam and Koroyd, a material made up of tiny tubes bonded together, the system is designed to provide increased protection by absorbing more energy in a crash—Smith claims it is 30 percent better at absorbing low-speed impacts.
 The straw-like tubes are also made to increase airflow, but as mentioned above, I found ventilation was lacking.
 Safety-wise, it’s hard to gauge the value and effectiveness of these features, but I appreciate that they don’t impact weight or the helmet’s low-profile shape.